naasking/PithyDOM/README.md

 ## Status

-Let's say alpha quality for now, although the tests are pretty comprehensive given how simple Pithy is.
+Let's say beta quality for now, although the tests are pretty comprehensive given how simple Pithy is.

-Not sure if extending prototypes is the best approach, but it's certainly concise and usable.

 ## License